 What is LeanOps™?

-LeanOps™ is a Microsoft™ Access® program that produces over 35 preformatted reports focusing mainly on the various aspects of equipment utilization, downtime, operator efficiency and scrap reduction.
-It helps managers and engineers maximize their ROI on capital investments by using an activity-based costing approach to quantify and prioritize operational costs-reduction opportunities.
+LeanOps™ is a Microsoft™ Access® program that produces over 35 preformatted reports focusing on equipment utilization, downtime, operator efficiency, and scrap reduction.
+It helps managers and engineers maximize their ROI on capital investments by using an activity-based costing approach to prioritize and cost-justify operational cost-reduction opportunities.
 LeanOps™ is a great tool for small-to-medium-sized companies looking to replace Excel spreadsheets and start tracking their shop floor performances more efficiently.

 LeanOps™ is not a traditional ERP system; it does not contain a scheduling program, track inventory or production orders through a shop.
 It focuses on shop floor performance variables like downtime costs, asset utilization calculations and scrap costs.
 It is designed as a stand-alone application or can be connected to a manufacturer’s current ERP program.
 Some of LeanOps™ reports may overlap current ERP program reports such as operator efficiencies and part costing.

 LeanOps™ implementation is available at five levels depending on a manufacturer’s needs.
 A user can track equipment downtime, downtime, throughput, and scrap only, or all of the above, plus operator and product performance operating efficiencies.
 Level 5’s inputs include part numbers and routing tables with production standards.
 Maintaining the LeanOps™ tables that overlap with a manufacturer’s ERP system can be accomplished electronically to minimize maintenance labor costs.

 Why use LeanOps™?

 - Increase throughput, profit margins and operator efficiency.

 - Decrease operational costs, downtimes, lead times and risk.